scatalin1/TMPS/TMPS - Lab 2/README.md

 * Adapter

 Adapter is used in Abstraction.AdvancedTypesDwarves, AllTypes.Archer, AllTypes.Rider, Armys.Dwarves, Domain.Adapter, Domain.TypesAdapter classes are used for an easier creation and usage of archer/rider types for a hero.
+So it doesnt matter what type of hero it is, dwarf or human, I can easily divide them into archers and riders.

     public class Adapter implements Types{
         TypesAdapter typesAdapter;